hfeiss/AWaccidents/README.md

 ### Naive Bayes

+Below, mock descriptions were fed into the naive bayes model with the resulting predictions.

 #### Medical
     There was a diabetic on our trip.
 He forgot his insulin.
 He ended up in DKA, so we pulled off of the the riveLuckily we had cell service, so we called 911.
 He got rushed the ER, but the docs said hed be okay even though he had been near death earlier that day.
 Another person on the trip was doing a bunch of drugs like xanax, accutane, tramado and propecia.
 What a combo!
 They ended up falling in the river.